txt/ase19/syllabus.md

 Note that this is a
 **programming-intensive** subject.
-A programming background is required in a contemporary language such as Java or C/C++ or Python.
-Hence, the prerequisite for this class is some subject with significant programming component.
+A programming background is required in a contemporary language such as Python, Rudy, Java etc.  Hence, the prerequisite for this class is some subject with significant programming component.
 Significant software industry
 experience may be substituted, at the instructor's discretion.
-Students in this class will work in Python, but no background knowledge of that language will be assumed.
+Students in this class can work in any language they like (but it is highly recommended that they use on they are already most productive in).

 ### Expected Workload